-Watch the videos and follow the step-by-step instructions below to learn how to create source documents and make them available for remote monitoring.
+Follow the step-by-step instructions below to learn how to create source documents and make them available for monitoring.

 You can use SiteVault to store and maintain source documents and make them available to sponsor or CRO monitors for review.
 Source documents in SiteVault follow the Draft to Current - Source and Draft to Final - Source lifecycles.